Kirk Smeaton is the most southerly village in the County of North Yorkshire and a gateway to Brockadale Nature Reserve

 A Post Office serves the local community from Main Street just over the road from the popular village pub, The Shoulder of Mutton.

 and Telephone 101 to report a vehicle registration number.

 Kirk Smeaton is a gateway into the Went Valley and the Brockadale Nature Reserve which covers nearly 59 hectares of beautiful Yorkshire countryside and woodlands

-Our church, St Peters, pre-dates the Doomsday Book and has regular services.
+St Peter's, pre-dates the Doomsday Book and has regular services and Village activities.

 This website is owned and managed by Kirk Smeaton Parish Council